-This series of posts offers articles, books and other resources on developing creative thinking and innovation, and enhancing our creative expression.
+Here is a selection of articles and other resources on developing creative thinking and innovation, and enhancing your creative work.

 How to be Creative by Paul Thagard

 11 Ways You’re Already Creating Every Day by Kris Emery

 Pixar’s 22 Rules of Storytelling by Emma Coats, Pixar’s Story Artist.

 Twelve Things You Are Not Taught in Schools About Creative Thinking by Michael Michalko

 How To Be More Creative – A List By Gail McMeekin